 Implementation Summary

-In partnership with the Italian Ministry of Environment and Energy Security, UN-Habitat has launched the Partnership Platform on Localizing the SDGs.
-The initiative supports national governments in developing National SDG Localization Frameworks – the set of national policies, governance mechanisms, projects and resources to accelerate the delivery of sustainable development at the local level.
-The membership of the Partnership Platform is open to any national government or institution: Tunisia and Senegal have already joined, while discussions are ongoing with Costa Rica, Ghana, Finland, and Saudi Arabia.
+With the Italian Ministry of Environment and Energy Security, UN-Habitat has launched the Partnership Platform on Localizing the SDGs.
+The initiative provides support to national governments in developing National SDG Localization Frameworks – effective multilevel governance systems to advance SDG Localization, including policies, mechanisms, and resources.
+The membership of the Partnership Platform is open to any national government or institution: Tunisia and Senegal have already joined, while discussions are ongoing with Costa Rica, Ghana, Finland, and Saudi Arabia, among others.

-Together with the OECD, UN-Habitat is launching the Global Stocktake on Localizing the SDGs to create an evidence base on the reach and impact of localization efforts across the globe, looking at bringing new evidence at the 2027 SDG Summit.
-A high-level event will take place during the OECD Urban Days on April 16.
+Together with the OECD, UN-Habitat has launched the Global Stocktake on Localizing the SDGs to create an evidence base on the reach and impact of localization efforts across the globe, looking at bringing new evidence, lessons learned and guidance at the 2027 SDG Summit.

 Lastly, through the Local2030 Coalition, and with funding support from the Government of Spain and the Joint SDG Fund, 30 joint proposals were developed by UN Country Teams, with total funding of USD 24 million disbursed to accelerate SDG localization and advance the six transitions.